cokelaer/easydev/doc/source/quickstart.rst

 Progress bar
 ==============

-Many tasks may take a while to end.
-If within a loop, a progress bar is usually quite handy to keep track of the computation. **easydev** provides a Progress bar that can be used in python, IPython, and IPython notebooks::
+Many tasks may take a while to finish especially when using a loop.
+A progress bar is usually quite handy to keep track of the computation. **easydev** provides a Progress bar that can be used in python, IPython, and IPython notebooks::

     from easydev import Progress
     p = Progress(1000)
-    for i in range(0,1000):
+    for i in range(0, 1000):
         # do something.
         p.animate(i+1)